obsproject/obs-websocket/CONTRIBUTING.md

 ### Pull Requests

-* Pull Requests must never be based off your fork's main branch (in this case, `4.x-current`).
+* Pull Requests must never be based off your fork's main branch (in this case, `master`).
     * Start your work in a newly named branch based on the upstream main one (e.g.: `feature/cool-new-feature`, `bugfix/fix-palakis-mistakes`, ...)

 * Only open a pull request if you are ready to show off your work.